 Submitting Letters of Recommendation

-All school counselors and teachers have the option of submitting letters of recommendation and school forms online via the Coalition Application or Common Application.
-They should follow the instructions on the relevant application for submitting these forms.
-Teachers and counselors may print out and submit these forms on paper even if you submit your application online.
+All teachers have the option of submitting letters of recommendation and school forms online via the Coalition Application.
+They should follow the instructions on the application for submitting these forms.
+Teachers may print out and submit these forms on paper even if you submit your application online.
 Letters of recommendation must come directly from the recommender and should not be sent by the applicant.
 Letters of recommendation can be added to your application after the application deadline, so you do not need to ask your recommender to submit their letter before or at the same time as you have submitted your application.

 If your recommenders are most comfortable writing in a language other than English, they may do so.
 Have them submit the original letter accompanied by a translation.